jet2jet/resedit-js/README.md

 # resedit-js

-(Beta) resedit-js is a library that manipulates resouces contained by Windows Executable files.
+resedit-js is a library that manipulates resouces contained by Windows Executable files.
 All implementations are written in JavaScript (TypeScript), so there are no further restrictions for running environment.

+This library is not tested well for modifying and/or signing executables yet.
+Please be careful with the emitted binaries.

+To use in command line, consider using [resedit-js-cli](https://www.npmjs.com/package/resedit-cli).

 ## Install